ministryofjustice/modernisation-platform-ami-builds/teams/nomis/README.md

 the component version when there is a change to the component as well.

 You can manually plan and apply terraform prior to raising a PR.
 This is not recommended if multiple people are working on the same image.
+If you do create an image from a branched pipeline, then `_test` will be appended to the AMI name.

 Please make sure your branch is at the head of the repo before creating a PR.